fafeitsch/imaginary-geo-itinerary/README.md

 All tracks of all selected groups are shown in the map in the lower part of the screen.
 All image locations are shown, too.

-The upper part of the app consists of the image slideshow.
-It slides through the pictures belonging to the currently selected groups.
-The location of the current image is emphasized in the map.
+The upper part of the app consists of the slideshow.
+It slides through the pictures or videos belonging to the currently selected groups.
+The location of the current media object is emphasized in the map.

-IGI offers the possibility to either show the map only, the images only, or the combined view (see Presenting below).
+IGI offers the possibility to either show the map only, the pictures or video only, or the combined view (see Presenting below).

 ## Using IGI
 ### Give it a try